-Meal prepping with chia pudding
+Meal prepping tips

 The keto protein pudding can last up to a week in a tightly sealed container in the fridge.
 To add variety in your meal prepping, you can (make the recipe) times (how many puddings you want) in a big bowl with a base flavor (vanilla, or just sweetener).